Meet Sheriff Rick Staly

 Law Enforcement Career

-During Sheriff Staly’s more than 40-year career of public safety service, he has received numerous awards, commendations, and medals.
-While in the Orange County Sheriff’s Office, he received the Medal of Valor, Purple Heart Medal, and Florida Governor’s Medal of Heroism after being shot three times while saving the life of a fellow deputy sheriff.
+During Sheriff Staly’s more than 45-year career of public safety service, he has received numerous awards, commendations, and medals.
+While serving the Orange County Sheriff’s Office, he received the Medal of Valor, Purple Heart Medal, and Florida Governor’s Medal of Heroism after being shot three times while saving the life of a fellow deputy sheriff.
 In 2015, he was awarded the President’s Lifetime Achievement Award from President Obama.
 In 2019, Sheriff Staly was selected as one of five finalists for the NRA’s Law Enforcement Officer of the Year Award.